splash bg

 Original/CopyOriginal

-In the lower room, one of the annual court observances, the ceremony of Komahiki, is depicted on the sliding door panels.
-The Komahiki is a ceremony in which horses from the stock farms in the various provinces were brought into the courtyard to be viewed by the Emperor.
-Sometimes, the horses were given to the imperial family members and court nobles.
-It was annually held in August from the early Heian period until the 15th century.
-The horses were pulled round before the Emperor and taken to the Sa-Meryo or U-Meryo(court departments which were responsible for the matters related to horses.
-“Sa” refers to “left sided”, “U” refers to “right sided” ).
-After the 66th Emperor Ichijo, the Emperor ceased to attend the ceremony and the venue was moved to the space in front of the Kenreimon gate.
+In the Gedan-no-ma, the sliding door panels depict one of the annual court ceremonies—the Komahiki ceremony.
+Komahiki was a formal event in which horses from provincial stock farms were brought into the imperial courtyard to be inspected by the Emperor.
+Occasionally, the horses were presented to members of the imperial family and court nobles.
+This ceremony was held every August from the early Heian period until the 15th century.
+During the ceremony, the horses were paraded before the Emperor and then taken to either the Sa-Meryō or U-Meryō—court departments responsible for horse-related matters (“Sa” meaning “left” and “U” meaning “right”).
+After the reign of the 66th Emperor Ichijō, the Emperor ceased to attend the ceremony, and the venue was moved to the space in front of the Kenreimon gate.